 If you came into this experiment to make a friend, you were almost guaranteed to leave with one.
 The participants weren’t just cordial or friendly to each other; they wanted to keep in touch and continue their friendship because what they experienced simulates the same experience that otherwise takes months or years for friends to go through.

-The first set of 12 questions the researchers used were shallow and basically scratched the surface.
+The first set of 12 questions the researchers used was shallow and basically scratched the surface.
 The questions are designed to get the participants warmed up:

 - Would you like to be famous?
 In what way?